bibichannel/workshop-01/content/5-publicWebsite&Distribution/5.2-createACM/_index.md

 pre : " <b> 5.2 </b> "
 ---

-Sử dụng AWS Certification Manager (ACM) để cung cấp, quản lý và triển khai các chứng chỉ SSL/TLS công khai và riêng tư để sử dụng với các dịch vụ AWS và tài nguyên.
-ACM loại bỏ quy trình mua, tải lên và gia hạn chứng chỉ SSL/TLS thủ công tốn nhiều thời gian.
+Utilizing the **AWS Certificate Manager (ACM)** facilitates the provisioning, management, and deployment of public and private SSL/TLS certificates for use with AWS services and resources.
+ACM streamlines the process of purchasing, uploading, and renewing SSL/TLS certificates, saving significant time.

-- Truy cập console của ACM, chọn **Request certificate** và click **Next**.
+- Access the ACM console, select **Request certificate**, and click **Next**.

 ![IMAGE](/images/5-publicWebsite&Distribution/5.2-createACM/001-createACM.png)

-- Ta cần yêu cầu chứng chỉ cho child domain `workshop-01.bibichannel.site`, nên ta điền vào phần **Fully qualified domain name**.
+- Request a certificate for the child domain `workshop-01.bibichannel.site` by entering it in the **Fully qualified domain name field**.
-- Về **Validation method** ta nên sử dụng **DNS validation** để quá trình thẩm định nhanh hơn.
+- For **Validation method**, it's advisable to use **DNS validation** for a quicker validation process.
-- Còn lại ta để mặc định.
+- Leave the rest as default.

 ![IMAGE](/images/5-publicWebsite&Distribution/5.2-createACM/002-createACM.png)

-- Chọn **Create** và ta đã tạo xong ACM, nhưng nó sẽ hiện status là **Pending validation**. Điều cần làm tiếp theo là ta cần tạo một record để quá trình thẩm định diễn ra thành công.
+- Click **Create**, and the ACM is created, but its status will be **Pending validation**.
+The next step is to create a record for the validation process to succeed.
-- Và vì các dịch vụ các dịch vụ AWS liên kết khá là khăng khít với nhau nên ta chỉ cần click vào **Create record in route 53**.
+- As AWS services are tightly integrated, you simply need to click **Create record in Route 53**.

 ![IMAGE](/images/5-publicWebsite&Distribution/5.2-createACM/003-createACM.png)

-- Giao diện tạo record hiện ra, nó sẽ tạo ra một CNAME record để tiến hành validation cho domain của chúng ta.
+- The record creation interface appears, generating a CNAME record for validation of our domain.
-- Click vào **Create records**
+- Click **Create records**.

 ![IMAGE](/images/5-publicWebsite&Distribution/5.2-createACM/004-createACM.png)

-- Tạo record thành công.
+- Record creation is successful.

 ![IMAGE](/images/5-publicWebsite&Distribution/5.2-createACM/005-createACM.png)

-- Sau khi tạo xong record thì ACM cũng đã thẩm định thành công domain của chúng ta và giờ domain của chúng ta đã có chứng chỉ ssl/tls.
-Bạn có thể truy cập `https://workshop-01.bibichannel.site` để xem chứng chỉ.
+- After creating the record, ACM successfully validates our domain, and now our domain has an SSL/TLS certificate.
+You can access `https://workshop-01.bibichannel.site` to view the certificate.

 ![IMAGE](/images/5-publicWebsite&Distribution/5.2-createACM/006-createACM.png)